InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ## About the Transparency & Consent String (TC String)

-In the TCF, a TC String is used to encapsulate relevant details about how transparency and consent was established and encoded as it applies for each of the Purposes, Special Purposes, Features, and Special Features defined by the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) and for participating Vendors.
+In the TCF, a TC string is used to encapsulate relevant details about how transparency and consent was established and encoded as it applies for each of the Purposes, Special Purposes, Features, and Special Features defined by the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) and for participating Vendors.
 This document specifies how that string must be formatted, who should use it, and how it must be used.